Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 Speech / Language Therapy

 Speech-language pathologists assist children who have communication disorders in various ways.
-They provide
+They provide individual

-communication in the class setting; and work closely with the family to develop goals and techniques for effective
+in the class setting; and work closely with the family to develop goals and techniques for effective therapy in class and at

-therapy in class and at home.
-The speech-language pathologist may assist teachers in establishing communication goals
+home.
+The speech-language pathologist may assist teachers in establishing communication goals related therapy experiences

-related therapy experiences of students and suggest strategies that are effective for proper development.
+of students and suggest strategies that are effective for proper development.

 Vocabulary and concept growth continues during the years children are in school.
-Reading and writing are taught and,
+Reading and writing are taught and, as

-Occupational therapy, physical therapy, and learning disabilities assistance are often helpful.
+therapy, physical therapy, and learning disabilities assistance are often helpful.

 Intervention